San Jose Prescription Drug Detox

 - Overdosing on prescriptions

-If you or someone you love is showing signs of a prescription drug dependence, it is vital to seek treatment.
+If you or someone you love is showing signs of addiction to prescriptions, it is vital to seek treatment.
 Long-term abuse of these drugs or addiction to them can lead to serious physical and psychological consequences and even fatality.
 Getting help for a prescription drug dependence starts with detox.
-In these cases, it is absolutely essential that the individual seeks medically-supervised, professional detox services rather than attempt to detox themselves.
+In these cases, it is absolutely essential that the individual seeks medical detox services rather than attempt to detox themselves.
 This is because most controlled prescription drugs can have painful, difficult, and even fatal withdrawal symptoms like seizures.

 The Detox Process